 Comment: So how come ASA thought they could censor websites?

 By admitting that ruling against the website was outside their remit, the ASA has unfortunately demonstrated their own lack of judgement in regards to the original decision.
-Given that their role is to make sure that companies and organisation stick to
+Given that their role is to make sure that companies and organisation

-those supporting the work of HOTS which has included MPs and major Christian organisations.
+expressed by those supporting the work of HOTS which has included MPs and major Christian organisations.

 A new Lynx advert entitled Clean Your Balls has wound up the nutters in Australia.